jmaen/snapper/README.md

   context.addIgnoredElement(searchIcon);
 }
 ```
-In the above example, Snapper will only take a screenshot of the search bar and ignore the search icon in the left.
+In the above example, Snapper will only take a screenshot of the search bar and ignore the search icon.

 ## Baselining
 In order to compare the test screenshots, Snapper must capture snapshots for each test case as a baseline.